StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ## :fontawesome-solid-folder-tree: File storage

-For standalone production and test servers, we recommend using the local filesystem.
+For standalone production and test servers, use the local filesystem.
 However, if you are planning to build a cluster with TheHive, several solutions are available, including NFS or S3 services.
 For more details and an example using MinIO servers, refer to [Setting up a Cluster](./deploying-a-cluster.md).

 === "Local filesystem"
-    To utilize the local filesystem for file storage, begin by selecting a dedicated folder.
+    To use the local filesystem for file storage, begin by selecting a dedicated folder.
 By default, this folder is located at `/opt/thp/thehive/files`:

     !!!
 Example ""
         ```bash